EventStore/documentation/docs/tutorials/HTTP_Connector.md

 ### **Step 1: Set up an HTTP endpoint**

-Ensure you have an **HTTP endpoint** that can receive messages.
-In this example we will create an HTTP endpoint using a service named PostBin to receive the messages.
+In this example, you will use PostBin to create an HTTP endpoint that will consume the events from EventStoreDB.
+The following steps outline the process to generate a unique PostBin URL to collect (GET, POST, PUT, PATCH, DELETE, etc.) requests from EventStoreDB.

 #### **Step 1.1: Create an HTTP bin at postb.in**

-1. Navigate to https://www.postb.in/ and click **create bin**
+1. Navigate to https://www.postb.in/ and click **Create Bin**

-   PostBin is used to collect **(GET, POST, PUT, PATCH, DELETE, etc)** requests to a URL.
-We are using it to create an HTTP endpoint to send EventStoreDB data.

-2. Copy the bin url
+2. Copy the bin URL

    After clicking create bin you will be directed to a page with the endpoint urls for curl, wget, and echo.
 Copy the bin url for curl

-Note: If testing with an endpoint from your own custom application, make sure there are no issues with CORS preventing the data transmission from EventStoreDB.
+   Note: If you are testing with an endpoint from your custom application, ensure no CORS issues prevent the data from being transmitted from EventStoreDB.

 ### **Step 2: Create the connector**